 If you previously specified a custom port in step 2, add --port <my_port>

-to the runhouse start command.
+to the runhouse server start command.

 Initialize the Runhouse cluster in Python as follows.
 Make sure to use localhost